Feature Articles - Aging

-Don’t talk to salespeople pushing investments.
-Just say no. Do not go to free lunch seminars where they are a team of people making investment pitches.
+- Don’t talk to salespeople pushing investments.
+Just say no. Do not go to free lunch seminars where a team of people make investment pitches.
 Hang up on those people who are trying to sell you something over the phone and won’t take no for an answer.

 How can I protect myself?